 To work up certain conditions of the bladder and the urethra, it is necessary to visually inspect them.
 This is accomplished by inserting a very small camera through the urethra and into the bladder.
 This procedure is performed in the office and usually takes about 10 minutes.

 Urodynamics is a study to better understand the cause of some pelvic floor problems (usually urine leakage).
-It involves filling the bladder with water and emptying the bladder while two small catheters record the pressure in the bladder, urethra and vagina.
-It is done in the office and it takes about 20-25 minutes.
-For more information on urodynamics, click here.
+It involves filling the bladder with water and emptying the bladder while two small catheters record the pressure in the bladder, urethra, and vagina.
+It is done in the office and it takes about 30 minutes.